Phil Murphy: Personal life

 Murphy first met his future wife, Tammy Snyder, in 1987 when they both worked at Goldman Sachs, but Murphy did not ask her out for another six years.
 When he finally did, things progressed quickly: they became engaged 18 days later and were married within six months, in 1993.
+After U.S. Senator Bob Menendez resigned on August 20, 2024, Tammy unsuccessfully sought to replace him.

-Murphy and his wife have four children, three sons and a daughter.
-They live in Monmouth County in New Jersey.
-The children have been educated at Rumson Country Day School and Phillips Academy.
+Murphy and his wife have four children.
+Murphy moved to Middletown Township, New Jersey, in the late 1990s.
+He and his family live in a riverside estate with a six-figure annual property tax bill.
+Murphy also owns homes in Germany and Italy.
+The Murphys' children have been educated at Rumson Country Day School and Phillips Academy.
 Tammy Snyder Murphy has held a variety of financial, civic, and political positions as well as having been a homemaker.

-Murphy and his wife are part owners of NJ/NY Gotham FC (formerly Sky Blue FC), a professional women's soccer team.
-In 2018, media outlets reported that the team was "plagued by poor housing, subpar facilities, and mismanagement."
+Murphy and his wife are part owners of Gotham FC (formerly Sky Blue FC and NJ/NY Gotham), a professional women's soccer team.
+In 2018, media outlets reported that the team was "plagued by poor housing, subpar facilities, and mismanagement".